deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B2 NumPy and Deephaven.md

 ## Basic NumPy array operations

 Arrays are the building block of applications that use NumPy.
 Thus, there are a wide variety of array operations that NumPy supports.
-Here are just a select few.
+Here are just a few.

 ```python
 a_transpose = a.T